-In the manufacturing sector, the balance of firms reporting improvements in export sales over the previous three months rose from +16 per cent to +26 per cent.
-The balance of manufacturers reporting improved export orders rose to +22 per cent from +13 per cent in Q4.
-The services sector continued to show growth levels lower than in previous years, with the balance of firms reporting improved export sales rising from only +8 per cent to +10 per cent, while the balance of services reporting improved export orders fell slightly from +6 per cent to +5 per cent.
+In the manufacturing sector, the balance of firms reporting improvements in export sales over the previous three months was 42 per cent.
+The balance of manufacturers reporting improved export orders was also 42 per cent.
+In the services sector the balance of firms reporting improved export sales was 28 per cent.
+For export orders the balance of services reporting improvements was 25 per cent.

 Trade and Economic Outlook

-The Q1 2017 QITO includes fact sheets for Hong Kong, Cambodia, and Vietnam.
+The Q1 2018 QITO report includes fact sheets for Bahrain, Egypt and Kuwait.
 Each fact sheet includes an economic snapshot, opportunities for UK businesses, market strengths, cultural tips, and Customs tips.